Federal Update: Impact of the One Big Beautiful Bill Act on Financial Aid

 Undergraduate Students

-- Direct Subsidized and Unsubsidized Loan annual and aggregate borrowing limits will remain unchanged.
+- Direct Subsidized and Unsubsidized Loan annual and aggregate borrowing limits remain unchanged.

 Parents of Undergraduate Students